Frequently Asked Questions

 Visitors

 Meals are available at the Dining Halls.
-For 2022, visitors will purchase meal tickets in the Business Office at a cost of $* for Breakfast, $* for Lunch, and $** for Dinner.
-All visitors must sign in at the Business Office and obtain their ID tags and purchase meal tickets at the Trading Post.
+For 2024, visitors will purchase meal tickets in the Business Office at a cost of $8 for Breakfast, $10 for Lunch, and $12 for Dinner.
+All visitors must sign in at the Business Office, obtain their ID tags, and purchase meal tickets at the Trading Post.

 Please inform your troop members and families about the directions to camp, parking, and also about allowing sufficient time and gasoline.
 All visitors during the week should plan to arrive at camp between 9:00 a.m. and 8:00 p.m.
 Please remember that the speed limit within camp is 5 miles per hour.
 Visitor parking is located in the Main Parking Lot near the Front Gate.